whage/thesis/thesis.md

 it is essentially a way of circumventing the static type system.

 > Reflection enables the changing of systems without the need to rebuild or even restart them.
-> This is an important basis for building the dynamic sytems of the future: Mobile, Ubiquitous, Always-On.
+> This is an important basis for building the dynamic systems of the future: Mobile, Ubiquitous, Always-On.
 > [@revival-2005, p.
 6]

 When used cautiously, reflection can give the programmer power over parts of a program that would not otherwise